Programming

 Perl/Ajax/HTML

 One technique I like to use on my website is having a simple HTML template use Ajax to call perl to format the content.
 This is especially useful when you have a lot of items you wish to list or display and you don't want to tediously create all the HTML to present them.
 You can put them in a single folder and have perl read and list them.
-You can even dynamically create thumbnails for photos, which I do on these pages.
+You can even dynamically create thumbnails (show_thumbs.pl) for photos, which I do on some of these pages.

 Videos